LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic01-0-OverviewAndAnnouncements.md

 #### Office Hours

-I have drop-in office hours on [Zoom](https://lanecc.zoom.us/j/97305128975) and in person, building 19, room 152, Monday through Thursday from 4:00 to 4:50.
+I have drop-in office hours on [Zoom](https://lanecc.zoom.us/j/8982554800) and in person, building 19, room 152 at these times:

+- Monday and Wednesday from 2:00 to 2:50.
+- Tuesday and Thursday from 4:00 to 4:50.

 I'm available at other times too, just let me know when you'd like to meet.

+#### Contacting Me

 Don't hesitate to reach out if you have questions, would like help debugging code, or anything else!

+- Email me: birdb@lanecc.edu
+- DM me on Discord: [@profbird](https://discord.com/users/795803452869443586)

 #### Tutoring